ThibautGery/docker-logging-example/article.md

 The application is a simple nginx, I packaged a [new image](https://hub.Docker.com/r/thibautgery/Docker-nginx) since the official one uses a custom logger that is not appropriate for our purpose.
-You can run the app using `Docker-compose up` with the following Configuration
+We can run the app using `Docker-compose up` with the following Configuration

 ```
 $ cat ./Docker-compose.yml